Holy Saturday-Easter Eve

 Neither wilt Thou suffer Thine Holy One to see corruption. – Psalm 16:10.

 PRAYER. – Lord Jesus, I thank Thee that Thou didst take my sin upon Thyself and didst procure for me eternal glory in heaven.
-Thou—Conqueror of sin and death and grave—grant that henceforth I may not stand in dread of death or the grave, but that in the knowledge of Thee may gladly lay my body down at the end of my earthly pilgrimage, knowing that I am a partaker of Thy victory – Thou who hast abolished the terrors of the grave.
+Thou, the everlasting Conqueror of sin and death and the grave, grant that henceforth I may not stand in dread of death or the grave, but, that in the knowledge of Thee, may gladly lay my body down at the end of my earthly pilgrimage, knowing that I am a partaker of Thy victory; Thou, who hast abolished the terrors of the grave.
 Amen.

 The death of Jesus Christ, our Lord, we celebrate with one accord;

 it is our comfort in distress, our heart’s sweet joy and happiness.